 A tiny convolutional network with three low-capacity convolutional layers, three pooling layers, and a single small fully connected layer with 64 units.
 For simple problems which require a small memory footprint.

-A slightly higher-capacity feature extractor with five layers, using batch norm between each block of convolutional layers.
+A slightly higher-capacity feature extractor with five layers, using batch norm on convolutional layers.
 Same 64-unit fully connected layer as

 xsmall to avoid overfitting problems with plant phenotyping datasets.

-Uses the full vgg-16 feature extractor, but with batch normalization instead of dropout.
+Uses the full vgg-16 feature extractor, but with batch normalization on convolutional layers and no dropout.
 A slightly larger 256-unit fully connected layer.

-Uses the full vgg-16 feature extractor, but with batch normalization instead of dropout.
+Uses the full vgg-16 feature extractor, but with batch normalization on convolutional layers and no dropout.
 Two fully connected layers with 512 and 384 units respectively.